Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 `This is my personal notebook to help me run WRF`

-# Downloading and setting up WPS and WRF environment.
+# Installing WPS and WRF environment.

 I have already done this part, so I'll write a page on this some other day if I need to reinstall it.
 Meanwhile, here's a much more sophisticated link for [How to compile WRF](http://www2.mmm.ucar.edu/wrf/OnLineTutorial/Compile/index.php) from UCAR's experts.